Jesus-Catzin/Big-Data/bigdataprinciples1_2.md.md

 2- How do we tying everything together into data objects (For example the page properties and properties people)?
 * We need to wrap every property and edge type into a DataUnit Union.

+3-What is the best way to represent a Property?
+* It's using a union structure.

+4- Why is important the Envolving Propierty?
+* Because as your business requirements change, new kind of data will be add.

+5- Which are the rules to obey when you want to  change the schema?
+* Field may be renamed
+* A filed may be removed buy you must never reuse that field ID.
+* Only  optional  fields  can  be  added  to  existing  structs.

+6- Which is one of the limitations of Serialization Frameworks?
+* That they only check that all required fields are present and are of the expected type but they are unable to check richer propierties.

+## Chapter 4.